cev-api/Wurst7-CevAPI/README.md

 ### Larger Scan Radius
 - Extended up to 65×65 chunks for all chunk-based features.

-### Above Ground (New ESP Option)
+### Above Ground/ESP Y Limit (New ESP Option)
-- ItemESP, MobSearch, Search, ChestESP, BedESP, SignESP, PortalESP, RedstoneESP and WorkstationESP now have an adjustable Y limit (default 62 which is approximately sea level)
+- ItemESP, MobESP, MobSearch, Search, ChestESP, BedESP, SignESP, PortalESP, RedstoneESP and WorkstationESP now have an adjustable Y limit (default 62 which is approximately sea level)
 - There is a global toggle and setting that can apply to all, or the user can set toggle and set them individually in the hack's settings (```.aboveground on/off```, ```.aboveground toggle```, ```.aboveground y #```)
 - This will help prevent you from detecting inaccessible mobs/items and help you focus on scanning the surface of the world (if that's your goal)